Responding to negative business reviews on Google? We look at why that might be a bad idea.

-It is rarely a good idea to respond to a negative review on Yelp.
+It is rarely a good idea to respond to a negative review on Google.
 It’s rarely a good idea to respond on your own web properties, like your Facebook page.
 If you do respond you have to eat a little crow to do it: you can’t get defensive.

 Instead, you have to be 100% focused on figuring out what would make the customers happy.